Sue9104/web-manual/getting-started/workflow.md

 - Scenarios

-  - **guest suggestion were accepted**: guest open an issue to submit suggestion for translation, and owner agreed and revive the translation.
+  - **guest suggestion were accepted**: guest opened an issue to submit suggestion or point out the error, and owner agreed and revived the translation.

     ![](/assets/suggestion.png)